This is the government website of the Village of Arden, Delaware, U.S.A.

 What can you include in your single-stream recycling bin?
 See the DSWA poster here: delaware-recycles-poster.

-Governance Task Force has convened
+Governance Task Force at work

 The special task force created by the Town Assembly has begun its challenging work reviewing the governing documents, ordinances and policies of the Village.
 You can see meeting announcements, a schedule of topics under consideration, and more by visiting their new web page.